-The Midland School is a New Jersey approved nonprofit school for children with developmental disabilities.
-Serving approximately 190 students from public school districts throughout northern and central New Jersey, Midland provides a comprehensive special education program serving the individual social, emotional, academic, and career education needs of each of its students.
+The Midland School is a New Jersey approved private special education school for children with developmental disabilities.
+Serving students from public school districts throughout northern and central New Jersey, Midland provides a comprehensive special education program serving the individual academic, social, emotional, and career education needs of each of its students.

 Our students range in age from 5 to 21 years of age, and are classified as eligible for special education and related services under a variety of categories that include multiply disabled, cognitively impaired, communication impaired and autistic.
 Admission to Midland can be initiated at any time of the year when parents and the sending district determine that the student can benefit from the program.
 Appropriate placements are usually available.
 Midland develops and implements individualized educational programs that ensure each of our students reaches his or her highest level of achievement and independence to help them to become contributing members of their communities.